FSD 38 - Preventive medical services expenses

 38.14 Expenses incurred by the employee pursuant to Sections 38.01, 38.02, 38.06, 38.07, 38.09, 38.10 and 38.11 shall not be a charge against the employee's health and hospitalization insurance plan.

-38.15 For the purposes of this directive, the posts listed in the appendix to this directive and published on the Department of Foreign Affairs and International Trade's website are classed as unhealthy on the advice of Health Canada.
+38.15 For the purposes of this directive, the posts listed in the appendix to this directive and as indicated in the Foreign Affairs and International Trade's monthly Schedules to Foreign Service Directives and Meal Rates are classed as unhealthy on the advice of Health Canada.

 1. An unhealthy post is one where personnel are exposed to and may develop illnesses or diseases of a nature they would not develop or would be unlikely to develop in Canada.